-You may have stopped to watch these guys and gals moving on their longboards in a fluid and flowy ride, maintaining rhythm and speed without their foot even touching ground for pushing, looking like their mind is out in some far away dimension while they pull turn after turn in an endless curve.
+You may have stopped in the street to watch these guys or gals moving on their longboards in a fluid and flowy ride, maintaining rhythm and speed without their foot even touching ground for pushing, looking like their mind is out in some far away dimension while they pull turn after turn in an endless curve.

 This fluid riding style is called carving.
 What exactly does carving on a longboard mean ?
 Carving is a surf-like riding style that involves chaining quick successive turns back and forth in an S-like shape trajectory, in order to build and maintain momentum and speed.